- General information

 Work-Study students have the opportunity to help teach children in reading and math.
 Students work directly with elementary schools in an effort to make sure that all children can read and solve mathematical problems.
 You can become a tutor by coming to Financial Aid and Scholarships and asking for an application to be an America Reads/America Counts Tutor, attend a Tutor/Mentor Workshop, receive orientation at school and meet children, attend a literacy workshop, and a criminal background check and 2.0 GPA is required.

-- Palmetto Boys Elementary (9 miles off Hwy 544)
+- Palmetto Bays Elementary (9 miles off Hwy 544)

 - Socastee Elementary (17 miles off Hwy 707 & 544)